 What’s the Difference Between a Pirate and a Buccaneer?

-Talk Like a Pirate Day has returned to port and you can bet your boots that a few celebrants will be using the terms “pirate” and “buccaneer” interchangeably.
+Talk Like a Pirate Day is returning to port on September 19th and you can bet your boots that a few celebrants will be using the terms pirate and buccaneer interchangeably.
 Most people do.
 Nevertheless, these two words aren’t actually synonymous.

 Four hundred years ago, if you were a seafaring thief, the label that you received said a great deal—mainly about whoever it was doing the labeling.
 Anyone who called you a "pirate" probably hated your guts.
 But those who cited you as a “buccaneer” might have had a very different attitude.
 Within certain contexts, the latter group may have even embraced you as a national hero.